Includes: International Airfare, Hotel, Tours, Transfers and More!

 You may also need to use a converter.
 Most countries outside of North and Central America use 220-240 V, whereas the U.S. and Canada use 110 V. However, most chargers these days have a box which will act as a converter so that it can be used in all countries around the world.
 If your charger box says “Input: 100-240V, 50/60 Hz” then you do NOT need to use a converter (but you may still need an adaptor so that the plugs fit in the socket).

 Some hotels may have two and three pronged outlets to use for various appliances.
 Ship cabins also have outlets for you to use with their converter.
 However, we recommend having at least one or two adaptors with you, as we cannot guarantee that all hotels will be able to accommodate this.

-Italy and Spain use the Euro (€), currency code EUR
+Italy, Spain and Portugal use the Euro (€), currency code EUR

 Please visit https://www.oanda.com/currency/converter/ for the current exchange rate.

 How you handle your currency and financials while on the trip is up to you.
 Some people prefer to exchange all their money in advance, while others will rely solely on credit cards.
 We suggest having at least some local currency with you during the trip, at least enough to take a taxi if needed.
 Consider calling your bank ahead of time to make them aware of your international travel, especially when using cards or withdrawing money.

 Tipping is always appreciated but not always required.
 European destinations, though, usually require less tipping than would be appropriate stateside.
 Expect several instances throughout the hospitality industry that allow for tipping.
 Have small bills ready for hotel staff, restaurant servers, drivers, guides, and baggage handlers.